 The Best Word of Mouth Strategies We’ve Heard

 According to HubSpot, 71% of people trust reviews from other people.
-This is because it’s natural for us to look to the actions and responses of others to decide what we should do.
+It is because it’s natural for us to look to the actions and responses of others to decide what we should do.
 That’s why referrals work so well.

 Some companies are built purely off WOM marketing – imagine what that would do for your business!